ChrisEwert/cookbook/README.md

 # CookBook
 This is a project for Advanced Software Engineering.
+It allows users to create and share recipes.

 ## Features

+### Already implemented
 * add new Recipe
+* see all Recipes
+* read Recipes
+* categorize Recipes
+* bookmark Recipes
+* switch between different Users
+* add new Users

+### Planned
 * update existing Recipe
 * delete existing Recipe
-* categorize Recipe
-* see all Recipes
 * filter existing Recipes by Category or User
-* switch between different Users
-* add new Users
-* delete existing Users
 * rate Recipes of other Users

 ## Ubiquitous Language
 * CookBook: a collection of recipes
 * Recipe: an entry in the CookBook
 * User: person interacting with the CookBook
-* Author: User who created a recipe
+* Author: User who created a Recipe
-* Category: Brief description that helps with classifying and grouping recipes
+* Category: brief description that helps with classifying and grouping recipes

 ## Descriptions
 * CookBook
   * date of creation
-  * recipe list
   * active user
 * Recipe
   * name
   * author
   * date of creation
+  * ingredients
   * content
   * categories
   * cooking time
-  * ratings
+  * rating
 * User
   * name
-  * date of creation
+  * password
-  * recipes
+  * bookmarked recipes

 ## Views
 * Views only print lines to the console
 * Views do not change values
-  * Views can understand and process user input
+* Views understand and process user input

-## Services
+## Service List
-  * UserService: manages users and handles the logic for adding new users
+* UserService: used for listing existing Users and creating new Users
+* AuthenticationService: used for logging in and logging out of the Cookbook
+* RecipeService: used for listing existing Recipes and creating new Recipes

-## DataHandlers
+## DataHandler List
-  * UserDataHandler: manages the connection to the file that stores the names of the users (db/users)
+* UserDataHandler: manages the connection to the file that stores the Users (db/users.json)
+* RecipeDataHandler: manages the connection to the file that stores the Recipes (db/recipes.json)